Exact sampling and fast mixing of Activated Random Walk: Main Results

 \item The case when the driving sequence is constant, $u_t = v$ for all $t \in \N$, is already interesting.
 The ARW process $(\sigma_t)_{t \in \N}$ depends on the choice of $v$, but its stationary distribution does not.
 One way to see this directly is to define an operator $\add_v$ that adds one chip at $v$ and then stabilizes.
 This $\add_v$ is a stochastic matrix of size $2^{\#V}$.
 Then $\add_v \add_w = \add_w \add_v$ by Lemma~\ref{l.abelian}.
 The stationary distribution $\pi$ is a left eigenvector of both $\add_v$ and $\add_w$.

 \item Despite the fast sampling algorithm, many properties of the stationary distribution $\pi_{\lambda,P}$ remain mysterious.
 For example, in the special case that $P$ is simple random walk on a path $\{0,1,\ldots,L\}$ with sink $z=L$, experiments indicate that $\pi_{\lambda,P}$ is \textbf{hyperuniform} in that the variance of the number of sleeping particles grows sublinearly with $L$.
-A number of other conjectures about $\pi_{\lambda,P}$ will be discussed in the forthcoming paper \cite{LS2}. \end{enumerate}
+A number of other conjectures about $\pi_{\lambda,P}$ are discussed in \cite{LS2}. \end{enumerate}